-Dehydration, paralytic ileus, intestinal obstruction, hypokalmia, metabolic acidosis and renal impairment may be caused by severe diarrhea/emesis particularly when combining oxaliplatin with 5-fluorouracil (5-FU) (see section 4.4:"Special warnings and special precautions for use").
+Dehydration, paralytic ileus, intestinal obstruction, hypokalemia, metabolic acidosis and renal impairment may be caused by severe diarrhea/emesis particularly when combining oxaliplatin with 5-fluorouracil (5-FU) (see section 4.4).

-• Intestinal ischaemia, including fatal outcomes.
-(See section 4.4:"Special warnings and special precautions for use").
-Duodenal ulcer, and complications, such as duodenal ulcer haemorrhage or perforation, which can be fatal.
-(See section 4.4:"Special warnings and special precautions for use").
+- intestinal ischaemia, including fatal outcomes (see section 4.4). - duodenal ulcer, and complications, such as duodenal ulcer haemorrhage or perforation, which can be fatal (see section 4.4).